Bogdan Wenta: Clubs

-Wenta's entire career in Poland was connected with one club - Wybrzeże Gdańsk, where he started playing in first team in 1978, when he was 17.
-He was five-times Polish Champion (1984–1988) and achieved European Cup final twice, losing to RK Metaloplastika Šabac in 1986 and SKA Mińsk in 1987.
+Wenta's entire career in Poland was connected with one club, Wybrzeże Gdańsk, where he started playing in first team in 1978, when he was 17.
+He was five-times Polish Champion (1984–1988) and achieved the European Cup final twice, losing to RK Metaloplastika Šabac in 1986 and SKA Mińsk in 1987.
 In 1989 he moved to Spain and played for Bidasoa Irún (1989–1992) and FC Barcelona Handbol (1992–1995).
-He was first Polish player in FC Barcelona.
-At last, he emigrated to Germany, and played for TuS Nettelstedt (1995–1998) and SG Flensburg-Handewitt (1998–2000).
+He was the first Polish player in FC Barcelona.
+He subsequently emigrated to Germany, and played for TuS Nettelstedt (1995–1998) and SG Flensburg-Handewitt (1998–2000).

 National teams

 Poland 1981–1993

-Wenta made his debut in Polish national team in 1981, when he was barely 20.
-He was appointed by Zygfryd Kuchta.
-It was match with Switzerland.
-He represented Poland in 185 official games (including friendly matches 198) and scored 763 goals, which is the third result in history of Polish handball.
+Wenta made his debut in the Polish national team in 1981, when he was barely 20.
+He was appointed by Zygfryd Kuchta and played his first match against Switzerland.
+He represented Poland in 185 official games (including friendly matches 198) and scored 763 goals, the third-highest total in the history of Polish handball.

-He took part in IHF World Handball Championship twice - in 1986 (14th place) and 1990 (11th place).
-He did not participate in Olympic Games as Polish player.
-In 1993 he was blamed for Poland's elimination during qualifications to 1994 European Men's Handball Championship.
-Since then he was never called up again to Polish national team.
+He took part in the World Handball Championship twice, in 1986 (14th place) and 1990 (11th place).
+He did not compete at the Olympic Games as a member of the Polish national team.
+In 1993 he was criticised for Poland's failure to qualify for the 1994 European Men's Handball Championship, after which he was never selected for the national team again.